-Graduating from Harvard in 1795, Seth spent a short while in a lawyers office before abandoning the profession for the more attractive possibilities offered by Americas burgeoning industrial revolution.
-Leaving Luke to run the paper mill in Newton, Seth bought his share on the Watertown side and for the next few years carried on experiments in the production of chocolate and the processing of dyewoods and medicinal roots.
-(The latter, some three decades before Samuel Clarkes ill-fated Newton Chemical Company on Cold Spring Brook in what is now the Newton Cemetery, was probably another Newton first.)
+Graduating from Harvard in 1795, Seth spent a short while in a lawyer's office before abandoning the profession for the more attractive possibilities offered by America's burgeoning industrial revolution.
+Leaving Luke to run the paper mill in Newton, Seth bought his share on the Watertown side, and for the next few years he carried on experiments in the production of chocolate and the processing of dyewoods and medicinal roots.
+(The latter, some three decades before Samuel Clarke's ill-fated Newton Chemical Company on Cold Spring Brook in what is now the Newton Cemetery, was probably another Newton first.)

-In common with other New England manufacturers, Seth reaped what advantage he could from what to them was a misguided trade embargo and the War of 1812.
-In about 1808 he started up a mill (in Watertown) for making various kinds of cloth: sheeting, satinet, shirting and ticking, and also, on the advice of a Boston ship-owner, cotton duck, which had previously been imported.
+In common with other New England manufacturers, Seth reaped what advantage he could from what factory owners considered a misguided trade embargo and from the War of 1812.
+In about 1808, he started up a mill in Watertown for making various kinds of cloth: sheeting, satinet, shirting, and ticking as well as--on the advice of a Boston ship-owner--cotton duck, which had previously been imported.
 This product, a local first, was used extensively during the war.

-What was, perhaps, his most unusual "first" dates from the fall of 1812, when working with an "English expert" he started extracting gas from coal and using it to light his Watertown factory.
+What was perhaps his most unusual "first" dates from the fall of 1812, when, while working with an "English expert," Seth Bemis started extracting gas from coal and using it to light his Watertown factory.
 The experiment was short-lived.
-Because the "unsavory material" leaked out of the tin pipes, it had to be abandoned.
-Nevertheless, while it lasted many of the curious visited the factory to inspect the first illumination by gas in this country, two years ahead of the first use of carbureted hydrogen for lighting in England.
+Because the "unsavory material" leaked out of the tin pipes, the method had to be abandoned.
+Nevertheless, while it lasted, many of the curious visited the factory to inspect the first illumination by gas in this country, two years ahead of the first use of carbureted hydrogen for lighting in England.

-In 1821 Seth bought the paper mill from Luke.
-Soon after he built the rolling stone-dam.
-Unique in this country (the only other known example anywhere is near Warwick Castle in England).
+In 1821, Seth bought the paper mill from Luke.
+Soon after, he built the rolling stone-dam, unique in this country (the only other known example anywhere is near Warwick Castle in England).
 Precisely how it worked is not clear, but it seems that the height of the dam was controlled by a mechanically-operated drum that could be rolled up and down the inclined face of the stone dam.
-Soon after it was installed, Seths upstream neighbor, the Boston Manufacturing Company in Waltham, complaining that the river was backing up to its waterwheels and impeding their operation, paid him $12,000 to reduce the height of the dam by a foot.
+Soon after the dam was installed, Seth's upstream neighbor, the Boston Manufacturing Company in Waltham, complaining that the river was backing up to its waterwheels and impeding their operation, paid him $12,000 to reduce the height of the dam by a foot.

-Seth Bemis continued to operate the mills on both sides of the river until 1848, sometimes alone, sometimes with others, notably his brother Luke, and his son, Seth Jr. was largely responsible for the success of the dye works, and took over the management of all the mills on both sides of the river when his father died in 1849.
+Seth Bemis continued to operate the mills on both sides of the river until 1848, sometimes alone, sometimes with others, notably his brother Luke.
+His son, Seth Jr., was largely responsible for the success of the dye works, and took over the management of all the mills on both sides of the river when his father died in 1849.

-The previous year Seth Sr. had sold the dye works to William Freeman, in 1860 Seth Jr. sold him the textile mill, (the paper mill had ceased operation in the 1820s), and in 1862 Freeman was one of the principals that incorporated the Aetna Mills.
+The previous year, Seth Sr. had sold the dye works to William Freeman.
+In 1860, Seth Jr. sold Freeman the textile mill (the paper mill had ceased operation in the 1820s), and in 1862 Freeman was one of the principals who incorporated the Aetna Mills.
 When the dye works came to an end, some of the power generated in Newton was transmitted to the mills in Watertown by an endless wire rope attached to the waterwheels on each side of the river.

-Several additions were made to the mills during the years that followed, but part of Seths early building remains.
+Several additions were made to the mills during the years that followed, but part of Seth's early building remains.
 The dam, now one of the oldest on the river, is under the care and control of the Metropolitan District Commission.
-Breached in the 1940s, in 1974 the Commission was persuaded not to rebuild it and leave the breach as a passage for anadramous fish.
+It was breached in the 1940s, and in 1974 the Commission was persuaded not to rebuild it and to leave the breach as a passage for anadromous fish.